Cyph3r/NowPlayingPlugin/README.md

 ---

-### Unofficial Releases
+### Releases

-A part of this repo will be releasing unofficial versions of the plugin.
-These versions will include any bugfixes or features that are not in the official version on the author's website.
+A part of this repo will be releasing both official and unofficial versions of the plugin.

-To download the current release click on the releases tab at the top of this repo and download the latest .ts3_plugin file.
-This will allow for a quick install of the latest version.

----

-### Official Releases

-I will also attempt to keep up with the current official releases of this plugin and release those in the releases tab as well.
-This may or may not happen because I will need to manually update this repo to reflect the author's updates.
+- An official release is simply a mirror of the offical version found on the authors website.
+- An Unofficial release is a bugfix or feature that has been added, but has not yet been added by the official author.

+You can find the latest release here: https://github.com/KroniK907/NowPlayingPlugin/releases

 ---